Sheep-y/Modnix/DESIGN_DOC.md

 ### Mod Resolution

-After the "root" set of mods are scanned, they are "resolved" to bulid the mod tree.
 The resolution repeats until no action is taken, or until a max depth.

 1. Consolidation
     1. Group mods by id.
-    2. For mods that have the same id, find highest version, then find latest modified, then find largest, finally just use the first.
+    2. For mods that have the same id, find highest version, then find latest modified, then find largest, finally just find the first.
-2. First Pass
+    3. The remaining duplicates are disabled and removed from resolution.
-    1. Manually disabled mods are disabled and removed from resolution.
+2. Manually disabled mods are disabled and removed from resolution.
-    2. AppVer is checked.
+3. AppVer is checked for each mod.
 If out of range, disable and removed from resolution.
-    3. Requires are checked.
+4. Requires are checked for each mod.
 If missing any requirement, disable and removed from resolution.
-3. Second Pass
-    1. Conflicts are checked.
+5. Conflicts are checked for each mod.
 Targetted mods are disabled and removed from resolution.
-    2. Mods are ordered by LoadsAfter and LoadsBefore.
-Conflicting mods are disabled and removed from resolution.
+6. Mods are ordered by LoadsAfter and LoadsBefore.
+Conflicts cause the rule to be ignored.
-4. Expansion
+7. Expansion
     1. Mods are parsed as mod and added to resolution.

-### Example mod.json
+### Example mod.js

-A mod's metadata is held in mod.json, either as a real file or embedded in dll.
+A mod's metadata is held in mod.js, or (mod name).js, either as a real file or embedded in dll.

 Comments allowed.
-All fields are optional.
+Property quotes optional.
+All fields optional.
+All paths are relative to the containing folder and can only go down.
+File may be wrapped by a pair of parentheses for js compatibility, not shown here.

 Simple example: